Tennessee’s Music Cities — Nashville & Memphis

 Nashville & Memphis Are “Music Cities”

 Music reminds us of our childhood and coming-of-age days, of weddings and funerals, of family and faith—in fact, most people can name song after song that captures pivotal moments in their lives.
-Songs can root us in a geographical and time era, immortalize events and moments in our country, and unite us in common experiences.
+Songs can root us in a geographical and time, immortalize events and moments in our country, and unite us in common experiences.
 In fact, much of a country’s identifying music springs up during challenging times, like war, depression, poverty, and societal struggle.
-Our songs also serve as a way to shout our love, joy, and celebrations to the world around us.
+Our songs also serve as a way to shout our love, joy, and celebration to the world around us.
 In essence, we all have communicated in some way, at some time, through music.

 Musical Giants Leave Big Footprints in Tennessee

 While old songs keep us connected to the past, new songs tell our stories—and the stories of our country—as life is unfolding.
 It’s not just Country and R & B that are rooted in Nashville and Memphis, these cities also have given rise to Gospel, Soul, Jazz, Bluegrass, Contemporary Christian, and Rock & Roll for more than a century.
-Besides thrumming creative communities, both have the museums, performance venues, and studios to mark the map as must-see destinations.
+Besides thrumming creative communities, both cities have museums, performance venues, and studios to mark the map with must-see destinations.
 Let’s take a closer look at each city…

-The Ryman Auditorium, built in 1892 by a former ship captain and originally named “Union Gospel Tabernacle,” opened as the largest auditorium south of the Ohio River and is revered still today for its acoustical sound.
+The Ryman Auditorium, built in 1892 by a former ship captain and originally named the “Union Gospel Tabernacle,” opened as the largest auditorium south of the Ohio River and is revered still today for its acoustical sound.
 A National Historic Landmark, the Ryman has attracted musicians from around the world and across every genre.
 For a performer, playing their songs on the Ryman stage is a rite of passage.
 It is often called “The Mother Church of Country Music” in part for its design: low ceilings, convex walls, and long, curving rows of wooden church pews.
 In fact, when designing the venue, the original architect’s considered evangelists booming out their message to a live audience without the aid of modern “sound.”
 Today, the Ryman sound has been engineered to protect the integrity of the building while accommodating all types of performing acts.

-The Songwriter’s Town
+Nashville: A Songwriter’s Town

-In addition to “Music City,” some call Nashville the “Songwriting Capital of the World” where every day songwriters gather together “on the Row” to write songs.
-Although the city’s architecture has welcomed an explosion of modernity in the past few years with skyscrapers and mid-rises built to accommodate an influx of people, on tree-lined 16th and 17th Avenues, many Music Row’s craftsman bungalows remain intact and occupied with music publishers, recording studios, and entertainment headquarters.
-Even during the 2020 quarantine, songwriters, who normally meet in person to write, are not dissuaded from chasing the dream and changing the world with a song.
+In addition to “Music City,” some call Nashville the “Songwriting Capital of the World” where every day songwriters gather together on Music Row and in living rooms to write songs.
+Although the city’s architecture has welcomed an explosion of modernity in the past few years with skyscrapers and mid-rises built to accommodate an influx of people, on the tree-lined 16th and 17th Avenues, many of the Music Row craftsman bungalows remain intact and occupied with music publishers, recording studios, and entertainment headquarters.
+Even during the 2020 quarantine, songwriters, who normally meet in person to write, could not be dissuaded from chasing the dream and changing the world with a song.
 “Now, we meet online on Zoom and FaceTime, but it’s not the same as being in the same room writing a song,” remarked one long-time songwriter.

-Memphis – Home of the Blues
+Memphis: Home of the Blues

 From the 1920s to the 1940s, Memphis blues found its sound with Muddy Water, Louis Armstrong, and B.B.
 King playing on the street.
 During the Civil Rights Movement, African-Americans gathered to “entertain and be entertained, shop, strategize and protest.”
-Just down the road, Martin Luther King, Jr. was assassinated on April 4, 1968.
+Sadly, just down the road, Martin Luther King, Jr. was assassinated on April 4, 1968.
 Beale Street’s history makes it a pillar of the *Civil Rights Trail today.
 Beale Street has been revitalized since those times and is a beacon for travelers who love music, dining, and the arts.

 In a way, the music written and performed in these two Tennessee cities tells our collective story of growing up and living life as an American.
 Embracing moments and setting them to music helps us make sense of our experiences.
 And every year, millions of travelers visit our “music cities” keeping the songs alive.
-So, it is no wonder the music our our country is timeless and resonates far beyond the streets of Nashville and Memphis.
+So, it is no wonder the music in our country is timeless and resonates far beyond the streets of Nashville and Memphis.